skurmus/heatmap_annotations/README.md

-# heatmap_annotations
+# Allmost All You Watend to Know About Annotating Seaborn Heatmaps
-How to extensively annotate Seaborn heatmaps.
+This repo contains a very heavily commented Jupyter notebook that shows how to annotate Seaborn heatmaps extensively.